logo

 Fidelity offers corporate accounts.
 That’s a useful option if you wish to take advantage of more favourable capital gains tax rates, or offset losses against personal income, by investing through a limited company.

-Nonetheless, where Fidelity falls short, is in its lower-risk funds.
+Where Fidelity falls short, however, is in its lower-risk funds.
 On the more conservative side, Fidelity averages a return of 10.9% amongst its cautious funds, compared to Vanguard’s 11.2% and AJB’s 19.1%, over a 5-year period.
 Meanwhile, on the income side, Fidelity’s Multi-Asset Balanced Income portfolio pulls down its average to 14.9%, versus AJB’s 19.6%, although it’s worth noting that excluding that fund, Fidelity’s average comes closer to AJB’s average at 19.4%.

 Additional services